juv/kube-autorollout/README.md

       key: PERSONAL_ACCESS_TOKEN

 featureFlags:
-  #Enables a fallback for Artifactory's "repository path method for docker" setup
+  #Enables an automated fallback for Artifactory's "repository path method for docker" setup
   enableJfrogArtifactoryFallback: true
 ```

-kube-autorollout expects your Kubernetes secrets to be existing before installing the Helm Chart.
+kube-autorollout expects your Kubernetes secrets to be existing before installing the Helm chart.
 For a quick start, you can create the above-mentioned secret examples like this:

 JFrog Artifactory:

 ```
-kubectl create secret generic kube-autorollout-jfrog-api-token --from-literal=REGISTRY_TOKEN=<jfrog-identity-token-here>
+kubectl create secret generic kube-autorollout-jfrog-api-token --from-literal=IDENTITY_TOKEN=<jfrog-identity-token-here>
 ```

 GitHub personal access token: